Fragments

 | Variables | Not supported in standard GraphQL fragments | First-class support with $var |

-| Composition | ...FragmentName spread syntax | .embed() method with typed variable passing |
+| Composition | ...FragmentName spread syntax | .spread() method with typed variable passing |

 | IDE Support | Limited (depends on tooling) | Full autocomplete, go-to-definition, refactoring |